American InterContinental University

-American InterContinental University (AIU) is a private for-profit university with its headquarters in Schaumburg, Illinois.
+American InterContinental University (AIU) is a private for-profit university with its headquarters in Chandler, Arizona.
 It employs open admissions.

 American InterContinental University is a member of the American InterContinental University System.
 The System is accredited by the Higher Learning Commission.
 The university awards associate, bachelor's, and master's degrees.
 The System is owned by the for-profit company Perdoceo Education Corporation, publicly traded on the NASDAQ under PRDO and formerly known as Career Education Corporation (CEC).

 History

 American InterContinental University (AIU) was founded in 1970 in Lucerne, Switzerland, by American couple Jack and Helen Barnette of Atlanta, and was first known as the American Fashion College of Switzerland.
 The school was recognized as an American degree awarding institution in 1971, initially offering associate and bachelor's degrees starting in 1974.
 In 1976, the Switzerland-based school opened a campus in Atlanta (the American College for the Applied Arts) and, in 1978, the Lucerne campus moved to London and changed its name to the American College in London.

 By 1978, the school had approximately 300 students, and began to expand its course offering beyond fashion to areas such as commercial art, interior design, and business.
 The school opened several other campuses in subsequent years.
 Steve Bostic bought the school in 1996 and changed its name to American InterContinental University.
 In 2001, AIU was acquired by its current owner, Career Education Corporation, which is a publicly traded operator of for-profit schools.

 Branch campuses were founded as follows: